-In sales & marketing for example, the magic bullet often has somebody’s name on it.
-This goes at least some way towards explaining the rate of turnover among salespeople and indeed sales & marketing managers.
+In & marketing for example, the magic bullet often has somebody’s name on it.
+This goes at least some way towards explaining the rate of turnover among people and indeed & marketing managers.

 While as humans we link performance to people, in most cases it is too simple.
 Seeing people as the problem (or the magic solution) is symptomatic of a lack of systems thinking.
 This is evident when you hear organizations laying success at the feet of some (internal heroes) and failure at the door of others (internal villains).

 There is a people-related dimension to most problems, but the systems perspective tells us that we must ‘look beyond individual mistakes or bad luck to understand important problems’ (Senge 1990).
 In commercial functions in particular there are often too many heroes and villains.

 Systems thinking reminds us that when placed in the same system or structure, people, however different, tend to produce similar results.
 That means blaming people is only taking the easy way out.

 If you hear ‘who did what to whom’ explanations, or if people are talking about problems as if they are just events, pay attention.
 What is blinding them to the underlying patterns of behavior and their causes?